graph-courses/autograder/README.md

 #> [ ] Answered: 1 of 1
 #> v Correct: 1 of 1
 #> > Score so far: 100 %
-#> Aw!
-HAH!-AWW!
-This is eagerly fabulous!
+#> Aww!
+HUH!-GEE!
+This is healthily finest!
 ```

 ## Extra details